yupferris/rip-and-tear/demos/edge-of-disgrace/char-plasma-sprite-zoomer/plasma-notes.md

     - Table arranged as 256 bytes where each 32 bytes repeats $d0 x 4, $d2 x 4, etc.
     - I've tried replacing the table with all the same value ($d0 for example) and the result is that each scanline on the screen becomes identical.
 This indicates that this is what's switching the graphics out per-line, but it seems strange that there are only 8 possibile lines.
     - Looking further into this, I tried replacing the whole table with `$d0 $d2 $d4 $d6 $d8 $da $dc $de` sequences instead of `$d0 $d0 $d0 $d0 $d1 ...` and the plasma "scales", showing many more lines that still fit together.
 I think what this means is that the FPP is doing some kind of stretching that displays half-chars, so we get 8*4=32 lines for the whole FPP by setting $d018 to point to one of 8 sets of 4 lines each, where which of the 4 lines that gets displayed is based on the raster line.
 TODO: Look into what data layout this requires, and/or if this hypothesis is completely bogus :)
   - Each iteration of this loop consists of two parts; one unrolled part, and one subroutine that's called each iteration.
-In total each iteration is 63 cycles exactly, which I find a bit odd since I would've expected the VIC to steal cycles when doing FPP like this (and displaying sprites for the border, for that matter)..
+In total each iteration is 63 cycles exactly, which I find a bit odd since I would've expected the VIC to steal cycles when doing FPP like this (and displaying sprites for the border, for that matter).. but indeed, this _does_ happen every line.
     - Unrolled part (17 bytes each, 26 cycles):

 ```